-Geriatrics, or geriatric medicine, comprises internal medicine, psychiatry, neurology, and orthopedics.
-Since 1989, the WHO defines geriatrics as a medical branch that addresses health in old age.
+Geriatrics, or geriatric medicine, is related to internal medicine, psychiatry, neurology, and orthopedics.
+In 1989, WHO defined geriatrics as a field of medicine that addresses health in old age.
 This includes diagnostics and holistic therapies tailored to the needs of aging people.
-Both outpatient and inpatient treatments are available.
+Both outpatient and inpatient treatments are available for geriatric patients.

 The Geriatric Patient

-To qualify as a geriatric patient, the aging person has to have a biologically older age.
-There are different estimates for this; however, usually, this includes people who are more than 70 years old.
-Additionally, in typical geriatric cases, multiple illnesses (multimorbidity) must be present, of which at least two are illnesses requiring treatment.
-However, the impact of these is also taken into account.
-In addition to immobility, these can be cognitive thinking disorders.
-Other possible consequences include:
+There are different estimates regarding the appropriate age of a geriatric patient; however, the definition usually includes people above 70 years old.
+In typical geriatric cases, multiple illnesses (multimorbidity) must be present, of which at least 2 are illnesses requiring treatment.
+Moreover, the impact of these illnesses is taken into account.
+Immobility and cognitive disorders are possible morbidities.
+Others include:

 - Anxiety disorders